planetfederal/qgis-suite-plugin/doc/source/actions/geoserver.rst

 GeoServer Catalogs actions
 ==========================

-GeoServer catalogs are defined using the :guilabel:`New catalog...` option in the :guilabel:`GeoServer catalogs` item.
+GeoServer catalogs are defined using the :guilabel:`New catalog` option in the :guilabel:`GeoServer catalogs` item.
 A catalog is defined using the following dialog:

 .. figure:: ../tutorial/img/create_catalog.png